OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 ![](images/common/open_terminal.png)

--   In the terminal window and change directory to Lab5 and Review JSON file to add the CDC Extract.
+-   In the terminal window and change directory to Lab5 and review the ** ext2.json ** JSON file to add the CDC Extract.

         [oracle@OGG181DB183 ~]$ cd ~/OGG181_WHKSHP/Lab5
 		[oracle@OGG181DB183 ~]$ cat ext2.json